With China Tourist Visa Resumed,

 Yamdrok is a glacial lake with no obvious outflow.
 No rivers run from the lake and no underground streams have been found.
 However, despite having no outflow, this stunning freshwater lake, which is fed by glacial melt throughout the year, does not increase in water volume, and the water level is the same now as it was 1,000 years ago.
 A unique balance exists between the glacial inflow and the natural evaporation of the water.

-Known as the Mother of the Holy Lakes, Manasarovar is considered to be one of the most sacred lakes in the world, and many Hindus and Buddhists believe that to bathe in the lake can wash away the sins of a lifetime.
+Known as the Mother of the Holy Lakes, Manasarovar Lake is considered to be one of the most sacred lakes in the world, and many Hindus and Buddhists believe that bathing in the lake can wash away the sins of a lifetime.
 Lying in western Ngari prefecture, almost 2,000 kilometers from the Tibetan capital of Lhasa, this stunning lake lies just a few kilometers to the south of Mount Kailash, the world’s most sacred mountain.
-The lake is a freshwater lake, which is fed from the glaciers around Mount Kailash.
+The lake is a freshwater lake, which is fed by the glaciers around Mount Kailash.

 Lake ManasarovarLake Manasarovar is believed to take away the sins of a lifetime after bathing.